dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

     * PUT - `/artists/<id>`: Update artist attributes.
     * DELETE - `/artists/<id>`: Delete artist.

-### Install the Loopback CLI
+### Install the LoopBack CLI

-[Loopback CLI](https://github.com/strongloop/loopback-cli), like the Angular CLI, is a command-line tool that helps to quickly create LoopBack applications, models, and data sources.
-In other words, Loopback CLI is an application generator.
+[LoopBack CLI](https://github.com/strongloop/loopback-cli), like the Angular CLI, is a command-line tool that helps to quickly create LoopBack applications, models, and data sources.
+In other words, LoopBack CLI is an application generator.

-To install the Loopback CLI tool, you can use [NPM as follows](https://www.npmjs.com/):
+To install the LoopBack CLI tool, you can use [NPM as follows](https://www.npmjs.com/):

 ```sh
 npm install -g loopback-cli